Ballers15/baalersStudio-frontend/README.md

 # Ballers

+## Description
 Gaming Portal - Reward withdrawal portal.
 This project was generated with [REACT LIBRARY](https://github.com/facebook/react) version ^18.2.0.

+## Prerequisites
+Make sure you have installed all of the following prerequisites on your development machine: Git - Download & Install Git.
+OSX and Linux machines typically have this already installed.
+Version 18.2.0 Reactjs - Download & Install Reactjs and the npm package manager.

 ## Updated Branch